kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 #cover_image_mobile_zoom: "160%"
 ---

 It's 9:00 am, September 29, *Takijiri-oji* (滝尻王子).
-The river runs shy between the rocks and mirrors the forest, with the mountains rise behind it.
-A faint bell rings somewhere up the slope while two hikers pass and disappear into the cedar shade.
+The river runs shy between the rocks and mirrors the forest, with mountains rising behind it.
+I hear a faint bell ringing somewhere up the slope while two hikers pass and disappear into the cedar shade.
 I set a boot on a stone step braided with roots, take a long breath, and let it out.

 People have walked the *Kumano Kodo* (熊野古道) hills for a thousand years.
-I came for five days of walking and a mental reset I couldn't define.
-I don't know yet that the stairs will go on for hours.
+I came for five days of walking and a mental reset I couldn't quite define.
+I don't know yet that the stairs will go on for hours, whether I'll encounter bears, or if I'll arrive before sunset.
 I only know the pack sits on my back, my breath is steady, and my eyes aim at the trail.

 *"Is one of these the one we'll climb"?* I wonder.
-When our <a href="https://www.balsamicojam-nankiwakayama.com/kumano-winery-guest-house" target="winery-airbnb">Airbnb host</a> dropped us at the trailhead, the mountains looked imposing and impenetrable, steep like a wall.
+When our <a href="https://www.balsamicojam-nankiwakayama.com/kumano-winery-guest-house" target="winery-airbnb">Airbnb host</a> dropped us at the trailhead this morning, the mountains looked imposing and impenetrable, steep like a wall.
 Last night at dinner, another guest who had walked from *Takijiri-oji* to *Takahara* (高原) tried to dissuade us from starting here.
-They vehemengly argued we should skip this section.
+They vehemently argued we should skip this section.
 I sipped wine and shrugged: *"where would the fun be in that?
 I traveled around the planet for this"*.

 <figure>
 	<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001110.jpeg" class="mobile-zoom" loading="lazy" fetchpriority="low" />